MurlocBrand/felicious/README.md

 ================
 - jQuery by jQuery Foundation
 - totalStorage by Jared Novack & Upstatement
-- Google Feed API, Google
+- Google Feed API by Google

 copyright
 =========